Top free things to do in Katherine & Surrounds

 Whether you’re spending a few days visiting Nitmiluk National Park or stopping in town for a short break while travelling along the Explorers Way – the Katherine Visitor Information Centre will help you make the most of your outback adventure.

-Free WiFi available.
-Open 7 days - check opening hours.
+Free wi-fi is available.
+Open 7 days.
+Check opening hours.